abhilash-aarth/graphistry-fastapi/README.md

 application will be running on uvicorn

 ## Development
-- create and update neo4j_acc/.env file with credentials of local or cloud neo4j DB
+- create and update neo4j_acc/.env file with below credentials of local or cloud neo4j DB uri= user= pwd=
 - initial routes are present in main.py. you may take it as a reference and create based on that.